Isle of Wight Guru

 If you don't mind encouraging your children to play with guns, then there's a good-sized indoor Airsoft place in Newport.
 Airsoft is a bit like paintball, but you fire tiny plastic ball bearings at each other instead.

 It is run by 4D Sports Club who also organise outdoor shooting matches.
-The indoor bit is called The Cube, although I'm pretty sure Philip Schofield won't be there.
+The indoor bit is called The Cube, although it has nothing to do with the programme previously presented by Philip Schofield.

 They also have a rifle range for perfecting your aim.